DFE-Digital/get-into-teaching-app/app/views/content/international-qualified-teacher-status.md

 ## Who iQTS is for

-iQTS is an international teaching qualification designed for UK and non-UK citizens living outside the UK. iQTS means you can gain [qualified teacher status](https://www.gov.uk/guidance/qualified-teacher-status-qts) while working overseas.
+iQTS is an international teaching qualification designed for UK and non-UK citizens living outside the UK. iQTS means you can gain [qualified teacher status (QTS)](https://www.gov.uk/guidance/qualified-teacher-status-qts) while working overseas.

 If you're living in England, you should [apply for teacher training in England](/steps-to-become-a-teacher).